Case Study

 Designing in an Evolving Market

-Product decisions had to balance clarity, traceability, and future change
+Product decisions had to balance clarity, auditability, and future change

-Unlike traditional software projects, this platform was built in a context where industry standards were still forming, requirements evolved continuously, and multiple stakeholders had conflicting needs.
+Unlike more stable software projects, this platform was built in a context where industry rules were still forming, requirements evolved continuously, and multiple stakeholders had different commercial and operational needs.

 • modeling BCUs as tradable digital assets